jc-levy/intent-detection/README.md

-The python module requires an environment with pandas, scikit-learn and sentence transformers installed
+The python module requires an environment with pandas, scikit-learn and sentence-transformers installed

 A possible environment is provided as requirements.txt To install it, run: